iusehooks/redhooks/README.md

 ```js
 connect([mapStateToProps], [mapDispatchToProps])
 ```
 `connect` function connects a React component to a Redhooks store.
 It returns a connected component class that wraps the component you passed in taking care to avoid unnecessary re-rendering.
-It should be used if your class or function components perform expensive rendering.
+It should be used if your class or function components require expensive rendering.

 * If a `mapStateToProps` function is passed, your component will be subscribed to Redhooks store.
-Any time the store is updated, mapStateToProps will be called.
-The results of mapStateToProps must be a plain object, which will be merged into your component’s props.
+Any time the store is updated, `mapStateToProps` will be called.
+The results of `mapStateToProps` must be a plain object, which will be merged into your component’s props.
 If you don't want to connect to Redhooks store, pass null or undefined in place of mapStateToProps.
-* `mapDispatchToProps` if passed may be either a function that must return a plain object whose values are functions or a plain object whose values are [action creator](#action-creator) functions.
+* `mapDispatchToProps`, if passed, may be either a function that returns a plain object whose values, themselves, are functions or a plain object whose values are [action creator](#action-creator) functions.
 In both cases the props of the returned object will be merged in your component’s props.
 If is not passed your component will receive `dispatch` prop by default.

 #### Example
 ```js